-As far as beauty living is concern, knowing What is exfoliation; Types of exfoliation is very important.
+As far as beauty living is a concern, knowing What is exfoliation; Types of exfoliation is very important.

 What is Exfoliation?